 This included climbing up into the mountains, looking into caves and seeing the ruins from many unique perspectives.

-Important tips for touring Petra
+Important tips for Wadi Musa and touring Petra Jordan

 1. If you want a private guide, you will need to hire one for Petra notwithstanding you may have your own driver and guide.
 Many important sites in Jordan require you to hire a local guide.
 The purpose is twofold.
 First, it helps to distribute the wealth that tourism brings to Jordan.
 Rather than have all the tourist dollars go to one driver or guide for a group of tourists on a road trip like ours, tourism dollars are spread out more fairly.
 Second, it allows specialization.
 The different guides that we had in Jerash and Petra were incredibly knowledgeable about the history of the site.
 They also knew about hidden viewpoints or special paths that took us away from crowded tourist spots.

-Timing and expectations
+Timing and expectations for Petra Jordan

-4. The main path is largely wide open, mostly flat (with some incline as you exit the Siq), and generally level.
+4. The main path in Petra Jordan is largely wide open, mostly flat (with some incline as you exit the Siq), and generally level.
 There aren’t any dangerous drops or obstacles.
 I would be unconcerned with bringing young children provided they can walk for long distances.
 However, it is a little uneven with small crushed rocks.
 Generally, people with decent mobility should not have any problems walking on the path, but I would recommend a walking stick if you think you need a little bit of support.

-Mobility Issues and what you should wear
+Mobility Issues and what you should wear in Petra Jordan

 7. Like any place that is hot and sunny, you should bring water, wear a hat or scarf and put on lots of sunscreen.
-These are available for purchase at the entrance to Petra, and in a few other spots inside Petra, although they were more expensive than normal. when we were there.
+These are available for purchase at the entrance to Petra Jordan, and in a few other spots inside Petra, although they were more expensive than normal. when we were there.

 8. For those who have mobility issues, are concerned about the sun, or have young children unable to walk long distances, there is horseback and camel riding, or horse and covered cart rides available for rent.
-They are offered all over Petra in case you refuse one and then, change your mind.
+They are offered all over Petra Jodan in case you refuse one and then, change your mind later.
 Bring cash as they do not accept credit cards.
 Be prepared to negotiate and ultimately, expect these services to be expensive.

 My kids stayed engaged and enthusiastic throughout our whole time exploring Petra.
 In my opinion, that is far better than everyone dragging their feet and complaining because the day was too long, hot and busy.
 For anyone that is trying to pack their Jordanian itinerary with as much as they can, or is concerned that they or their family do not have the wherewithal to spend all day exploring Petra, rest assured.
 A Petra half day tour can be an excellent decision.